jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

       When ``jlrelative`` is false the value is interpreted as a length in em-units.
-Otherwise the value is interpreted as a multiple of "half-stroke-widths": half the span of the nib at the angle half way between the incoming and outgoing join angles.
+Otherwise the value is interpreted as a multiple of "stroke-widths": the average of the spans of the nib at the incoming and outgoing join angles.

    .. object:: ecrelative (boolean, default=True)